 - Christmas Decor

 - Christmas Activities

--Choose a Christmas theme.
 This one isn’t for everyone, but I like to choose a theme that will carry from how I wrap my presents, to my Christmas card, to my decor.
 This year I was flipping through my Pottery Barn catalog and decided on the theme: Let it Glow.
-I am thinking white with metallics and lots of lights.
-I might sneak in a little black and white stripes, maybe some mint.
-I can’t wait!

--Order Christmas cards.
 I am sometimes the worst at this and wait until December to take pictures and then have to pay a TON of money to rush the cards.
 This year I am being better and ordering them in November!
-I like to order from Shutterfly or Tiny Prints.
-I keep a list of people who I send cards to.
-Their addresses are saved in my phone, but I like to keep the list so I can know how many to order and easily update.
-Above are the cards I am choosing between.
-Here’s the links in case you are interested:
+I like to order from Minted.
+I keep a list of people who I send cards to- they are saved on Minted’s site and are super quick to update each year.
+This is the card I choose this year.

 So now I am feeling all prepared for Christmas!
 I hope some of these ideas inspired you so that you can prep and really enjoy the holidays.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 All inspiration photos are from my Holiday board on Pinterest

 Follow At Home with Ashley’s board Holiday on Pinterest.